lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 #### Tip: Use a Buffer to match uneven flow branches

 Branches are created when splitting a stream.
-For example, the `Broadcast` stage emits each incoming element to multiple recipients, creating a branch for each of its outputs.
-A common Reactive Streams pattern is to process these branches differently and combine the results to yield a new, enhanced output.
-I call this a Diamond Flow or a Broadcast/Zip Flow.
+The `Broadcast` stage, for example, emits each incoming element to multiple recipients, creating a branch for each of its outputs.
+A common Reactive Streams pattern is to process these branches and combine the results to yield a new, enhanced output.

 __TODO: Diagram__

 So far, so good.
 However, the potential for deadlock arises when branches emit elements at different rates.
 That is, if there exists any branch that doesn't emit an element every time another branch emits an element.
-You then have what I call uneven branches.
+These mismatched, or uneven, branches will stall a downstream stage, like Zip, that waits for all inputs to arrive before emitting.

 Branches can become uneven when one branch stores, drops, or creates elements.
-This is a relatively common case, and you'll need a buffer on the longer branch(es) to balance them and absorb the slack, so to speak.
+This is a relatively common case, and you'll need a buffer on the longer branch(es) to absorb the slack and balance the flow.

-Deadlock happens due to the behavior of `Broadcast` and `Zip`. `Broadcast` won't emit an element until all outputs (branches) signal demand while `Zip` won't signal demand until all its inputs (branches) have emitted an element.
-Uneven branches create a flow where the `Broadcast` stage waits for demand that's never signalled while the `Zip` stage waits for an element that never arrives.

 It's a situation that's perhaps best explained by example.